Skip to main content

 You can still generate files and submit your app, but there is a higher chance that Apple or Google ask for changes during review.
 It is best to reread the scan descriptions for each failed check, decide whether the risk is acceptable for your app, and run another scan after any updates so you see the latest readiness score.

 Base44 helps you scan your app against store guidelines, improve it with AI, and generate the IPA and AAB bundles.
-You still submit the app through your own App Store Connect and Google Play Console accounts, where you control the listing details, pricing, and release settings.
+You still need to submit the app through your own App Store Connect and Google Play Console accounts, where you control the listing details, pricing, and release settings.

 No. Base44 support does not track the progress of your submission, contact Apple or Google, or manage conversations with the review teams.
 To see the status of your app, sign in to App Store Connect and Google Play Console, read their emails, and follow any instructions they provide.